SS-IL: Separated Softmax for Incremental Learning: Main Method

 \textbf{Final loss function for SS-IL: } By combining $\mathcal{L}_{\text{CE-SS},t}$ in (\ref{eq:ss}) and $\mathcal{L}_{\text{TKD},t}$ in (\ref{eq:TKD_loss}), the overall loss for SS-IL becomes:

-and the mini-batch SGD to minimize the loss is done with RP mini-batches.
-Figure \ref{fig:SSIL} and Algorithm \ref{alg:Algorithm} illustrates and summarizes our method, respectively.
-We show in our experimental results that our SS-IL can significantly correct the prediction bias, without \textit{any} score post-processing as is done in many other baselines, as achieve the state-of-the-art accuracy for various CIL benchmark datasets.
+and the mini-batch SGD to minimize the loss is done with ER.
+Figure \ref{fig:SSIL} illustrates our method, and the training algorithm is summarized in Supplementary Materials.
+We show in our experimental results that SS efficiently balances score between old and new classes, which, as a result, corrects the prediction bias.
+Finally, detailed results show that our SS-IL achieves the state-of-the-art accuracy for the various large scale benchmark datasets and in many different incremental scenarios.